-The market feasibility of the existing 110-unit Larry Moore Manor affordable rental housing development for seniors age 62 and older is the subject of this report.
-Larry Moore Manor is located on the larger 500-acre Christian City campus in Union City, Fulton County, Georgia and currently operates under the guidelines of the U.S. Department of Housing and Urban Development's (HUD) Section 8 program with a Housing Assistance Payments (HAP) contract available for all units that enables tenants to pay 30% of their adjusted gross incomes to rent.
+The market feasibility of the existing 85-unit John Sparks Manor affordable rental housing development for seniors age 62 and older is the subject of this report.
+John Sparks Manor is located on the larger 500-acre Christian City campus in Union City, Fulton County, Georgia and currently operates under the guidelines of the U.S. Department of Housing and Urban Development's (HUD) Section 8 program with a Housing Assistance Payments (HAP) contract available for all units that enables tenants to pay 30% of their adjusted gross incomes to rent.

-The proposed project involves the acquisition and rehabilitation of Larry Moore Manor utilizing Low-Income Housing Tax Credit (LIHTC) financing.
-The project will retain the existing HAP contract on all units and all residents will continue to qualify for residency at the site throughout renovations and once renovations are complete.
-The renovations will occur on a rolling basis to eliminate tenant displacement.
+The proposed project involves the acquisition and rehabilitation of John Sparks Manor utilizing Low-Income Housing Tax Credit (LIHTC) financing.
+The project will retain the existing HAP contract on all units, and all residents will continue to qualify for residency throughout renovations and once renovations are complete.